 3.1 Nature of

 projects

 3.1.1.
 What is supported

 Projects that propose a process/ product

 innovation with significant potential impact or

 commercial potential

 Projects with clear technology objectives

 Projects focused on establishing or validating

 proof-of-concept for a technology idea

-Projects aimed at technology de-risking i.e.,
+Projects aimed at technology de-risking

-reducing uncertainties in the technology
+i.e., reducing uncertainties in the

+technology

-• Projects focused on generating and providing the
+Projects focused on generating and providing

-scientific data needed to demonstrate an idea to
+the scientific data needed to demonstrate an

-1

-potential licensors/ investors etc.

-•
+idea to

 3.1.2.
 What is not supported

 • Basic/exploratory research projects that aim to

 demonstrate scientific principles/techniques etc

 without technology commercialization objectives.

 • Projects with no plan to convert ideas into

 saleable (implementable)

 technology/products/services.

 • Projects with no element of novelty

 • Projects with serious ethical and EHS risks

 deemed unfeasible by experts

 • Projects involving systematic clinical trials, field

 trials or late stage validation/certification of the

 technology.

 • BIG funding cannot be used to support PhD

 student research or any other academic research.

-BIG grant is not a research fellowship.
+BIG grant is no a research fellowship.

+0.0 m : 1

-3.2 Topics and
+3.2 Topics and themes

-themes

-3.2.1.
-What is supported
+themes 321 What is supported

-• Technology ideas relating to medical/health
+0.2.1 Technology ideas relating to

+medical/health biotechnology, biopharma

-biotechnology, biopharma and medical
+and medical

 devices/biomaterials/diagnostics, agro-

 biotechnology and animal/marine biotechnology,

 industrial/ environmental biotechnology and

 biomass value addition via biotechnology,

 biotechnology based services/reagents/supplies,

 bioinformatics and bio-IT interface etc.

 3.2.2.
 What is not supported

 • Technology ideas with no or weak connect with

 life sciences, biotechnology and bioengineering.